divagueame/mailnotes/README.md

 ### 13 - Add loading component ###
 While data is being fetch, a loader is shown

+### 14 - Load Office, manifest.xml, icons ###
+Load Office add-in dependencies on head tag and initialize before Nuxt app, add manifest.xml and icon assets.
+This site is being server from Github pages, some configuration is added for deployment on nuxt.config.

 ### Demos ###
 #### Commit 10 ###